MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 - Clone this repository
 - Open the solution in Visual Studio 2019**
 - Set the target you want to build (Debug/Release, x86/x64/ARM64)
-- Build the project file: `WebView2APISample.vcxproj`
+- Build the solution file: WebView2APISample.sln

 That's it!
 Everything should be ready to just launch the app.